-Undergraduates should file a Graduation Petition (Bachelor) one year prior to the commencement ceremony to ensure they will be able to meet graduation requirements on time.
+Undergraduates should file a Graduation Petition (Bachelor) well in advance of the commencement ceremony to ensure they will be able to meet graduation requirements on time.
 Once you achieve ‘Senior’ status (90 Units and above) you will be given access to the ‘Senior’ Tab in the MYSANDIEGO Portal.
 You may 'Petition to Graduate' using the link there.

 Graduate students can obtain their petition to graduate in the Graduate Records Office in Founders Hall Rm.
 117 B. The actual deadline dates for filing a graduation petition can be found in the academic calendar.

 You can find up-to-date graduation information on the Commencement web site.

 If you are a January graduate, you will be able to attend the May commencement ceremony.
 However, your degree will be posted on your transcripts by the second week in February and your diploma mailed to you around the end of February.